 For young adults, this stage could be where they seek something to boost their performance at work as they try to excel in their chosen field, mostly through stimulants.
 In others, this is where they try to find something to help them relax and relieve the daily stress they incur, mostly through depressants or sedatives.

-At this stage, it is still quite possible to quit the habit, as it has not yet become something the user feels they cannot live without.
-They might use it impulsively, or mostly based on a need that they feel the substance fills in.
+At this stage, quitting the habit is still possible, as it has not yet become something the user feels they cannot live without.
+They might use it impulsively or mostly based on a need that they feel the substance fills in.
 While the dependency might not have become irresistible yet, it is already building to a point where it has become a full habit.

 Stage 3: Regular Use

-A habit, be it good or bad, is born out of regularity.
+A habit, good or bad, is born out of regularity.
 This is the same with substance abuse.
-The third stage of addiction is regular use, and this is where the dependence starts to take root.
-Regular use does not necessarily mean everyday use, but rather the development of a pattern where the user appoints a specific time, place, or event where they feel the need to take their preferred substance.
+The third stage of addiction is regular use, where dependence starts to take root.
+Regular use does not necessarily mean everyday use but rather the development of a pattern where the user appoints a specific time, place, or event where they feel the need to take their preferred substance.

-This stage is where the user begins to rationalize the continued and regular use of their substance.
+In this stage, the user begins rationalizing their continued and regular substance use.
 The sad reality is that just as they are quite capable of engaging in rational thought and justifying their growing addiction, they could just as well recognize it for what it is and realize the logic in quitting while possible.

-In some instances, though, the addiction has already become problematic in their lives.
-They begin to manifest aberrant behavior, start lying when questioned if they need help, and their lives slowly take a turn for the worse as they continue their substance abuse.
+In some instances, the addiction has already become problematic in their lives.
+They begin to manifest aberrant behavior, start lying when questioned if they need help, and their lives slowly turn for the worse as they continue their substance abuse.

-As the user continues to spiral downwards from the substance abuse, they go beyond the point where the natural instinct to stay safe would tell them to stop.
-Moreover, they begin to take risks, mostly to support their growing habit.
-This would necessarily include stealing money to finance their habit, becoming truant in their school or work schedules, and regularly lying about things even when there is no need to.
+As the user continues to spiral downwards from the substance abuse, they go beyond the point where the instinct to stay safe would tell them to stop.
+Moreover, they take risks, mostly supporting their growing habit.
+This would include stealing money to finance their habit, becoming truant in their school or work schedules, and regularly lying about things even when there is no need to.

 They also start to neglect their regular responsibilities at home, school, or work as their habit takes up more of their time, and they spend the rest of their waking hours being high, hiding from people they know, or in even more risky activities.
-This is when friends and family begin to see less and less of the person, as their habit begins to consume them.
+This is when friends and family begin to see less and less of the person as their habit consumes them.

 Stage 5: Full Blown Dependence

 At this stage, there is no denying that the user is already neck-deep in substance abuse.
-This is when they are barely able to tolerate instances where they have not taken their preferred substance.
+This is when they can barely tolerate instances where they have not taken their preferred substance.
 They start to feel the effects of mild withdrawal symptoms whenever they have not taken any substance for some time, and their physical appearance starts to deteriorate.

-While they might still be mostly cognizant at this stage, most of their attention is devoted to finding and acquiring their chosen abused substance.
-Failing that, their minds work to figure out how to get the resources to buy more, or even where they might be able to steal for their next hit.
+While they might still be mostly aware at this stage, most of their attention is devoted to finding and acquiring their chosen abused substance.
+Failing that, their minds work to figure out how to get the resources to buy more or even where they might be able to steal for their next hit.

-There are those who still try to hide the fact that they are almost fully consumed by addiction at this stage.
-They still try to clean up whenever possible, and would sometimes weigh their options relevant to getting their preferred substance.
+Some still try to hide that they are almost fully consumed by addiction at this stage.
+They still try to clean up whenever possible and sometimes weigh their options for getting their preferred substance.
 Some at this stage would still try to be cunning about getting alcohol, drugs, or money for their habit.
-This means lying to their relatives, appealing to their sense of sympathy, or filching whatever prescription medication they could from relatives.
+This means lying to their relatives, appealing to their sense of sympathy, or filching whatever prescription medication they can from relatives.

 Stage 6: Addiction

-To differentiate between dependency and addiction, people who are still in the dependence stage are still able to think enough to be able to secure resources for their habit, or think of ways of how to get their substances, whether through trickery, deception, or outright theft.
+To differentiate between dependency and addiction, people still in the dependence stage can still think enough to secure resources for their habit or think of ways to get their substances, whether through trickery, deception, or outright theft.

-Those who are already suffering from full addiction have already lost most of their cognitive abilities, and whatever little thinking capability they still have are devoted to their habit.
-People who suffer from full addiction care little for anything else other than engaging in their habit.
-In many cases, while they might still recognize friends and family, they will either prefer to not relate with them anymore, or not respond to them in the usual manner.
+Those already suffering from full addiction have already lost most of their cognitive abilities, and whatever little thinking capability they still have are devoted to their habit.
+People suffering from full addiction care little for anything other than engaging in their habit.
+In many cases, while they might still recognize friends and family, they will either prefer not to relate with them anymore or not respond to them in the usual manner.